 Blood sucking bed bugs are tough to eradicate.
 Female bed bugs may lay from 200 to 500 eggs in batches of 50.
 The eggs are covered with a type of glue and hatch in about ten days.
 The entire life cycle from egg to adult requires anywhere from five weeks to four months depending on temperature and host availability for blood meals.
 Traditional bed bug treatments with chemicals can kill the insects it comes in contact with.
 Even if a chemical treatment kills all the living insects, the eggs hatch, the infestation returns, and the frustrations and problems grow.

-There are many definitions for “Do-It-Yourself”, with applications ranging from homeowners, to landlords of small apartment buildings, to property managers, to motels and hotels, to larger multi-tennant buildings, to camps, and the transportation industry.
+There are many definitions for “Do-It-Yourself”, with applications ranging from homeowners, to landlords of small apartment buildings, to property managers, to motels and hotels, to larger multi-tenant buildings, to camps, and the transportation industry.
 If you are not treating another’s property for hire, you’re a do-it-yourselfer.
 You might be the property owner, a maintenance department, or resident relations.
-Please call our sales line at 855-GTH-BUGS (855-484-2847) for answers to any of your questions.
-We offer best-in-industry, 24/7 tech support to our clients and free shipping on all electric heat packages.
+Please call our sales line at 855-GTH-BUGS (855-484-2847) ext 2 for answers to any of your questions.
+We offer best-in-industry, 24/7 tech support to our clients and all electric bed bug heater packages include shipping to the Contiguous USA in the package price.
 All our fans and heaters come with a 2-year warranty.

 Enjoy the confidence of using the same equipment and training as the professionals.
 GreenTech Heat supplies equipment and full training options for all industries large and small.

 Why Trust Your Reputation with GreenTech Heat?

 - Heat treatments kill 100% of bed bugs and their eggs in just one treatment.